 1. Increase sales & reduce cost with aligned sales territories & improved coverage

-The primary goals for any sales organization are to maximize the amount of time sales reps spend selling and ensure they sell the right products to the right customers.
+The primary goals for any sales organization are to maximize the amount of time sales reps spend selling and make sure that they sell the right products to the right customers.

 2. Measure performance through reporting & analytics

-When sales territory data is visualized with mapping software, there are a host of analytical tools to take advantage of, including several different performance reporting options.
+When sales territory data is visualized with mapping software, there are a host of analytical tools for a manager or rep to take advantage of, including several different performance reporting options.

 Mapping software enables data plotted on a map to be aggregated into a consolidated view of performance.
-You can segment and filter data, isolating sales of above or below a specific value.
+A sales rep can segment and filter data, isolating transactions above or below a specific value.

-You can also overlay demographic and geographic data to identify insights in your market.
-Each member of a sales team can create reports, analyze their own territories and measure their performance against targets.
+You can also overlay demographic and geographic data to analyze sales statistics and identify key insights regarding your market.
+Each member of a sales team can create reports, assess their own territories and measure their performance against sales quota targets.
 These reports can then be easily shared with colleagues and managers.

 3. Identify hidden insights with data visualization